What is the Planarian Anatomy Ontology?

 - Open Biological and Biomedical Ontology, (OBO) Foundry.

-- The OBO displays the current PLANA ontology from GItHub.
+- The OBO displays the current PLANA ontology from GitHub.

 - Houses the source files for the Planarian Anatomy Ontology.

-- The OBO displays the current PLANA ontology from GItHub.
+- The OBO displays the current PLANA ontology from GitHub.

 How do I contribute to the PLANA Ontology?